 The Makers Lab is proud to have collaborated with the Department of Hematology and Oncology and the Anatomy Learning Center in furthering simulation-based learning at UCSF, and we hope to continue fostering interdisciplinary collaboration within the UCSF community.
 This project was both a great learning opportunity for us and a real journey into the iterative design process.

 Do have an idea for a health science simulation project at UCSF?
-Contact email@example.com or visit our website to get started.
+Contact the Makers Lab to get started.

 Many thanks to Wes Cayabyab, Simulation Technician at the Kanbar Center, for organizing the silicone suture pad workshops, and to Stacey Yu, Anatomy Lab Manager, for preparing the cadaver lab for the simulation.